matthewmiled/Microservices-app-using-docker/README.md

 * `admin` app is made in Django and ran within a docker container on port 8000 - see docker-compose.yml within the `admin` folder
 * `mysite` app is made in Django and ran within a docker container on port 8001 - see docker-compose.yml within the `mysite` folder

+* Build images by running `docker-compose up --build` in the command line within each of the app directories

 ---

 ## API Usage